pinsky21/WearableComputing/CodeBook.md

 ### Data Dictionary

 Variables 3 through 68 represent the average of the Mean and Standard Deviation of the Time and Frequency domain signals.
-X, Y and Z represent each direction of the 3-axial raw signals.
+The suffix X, Y and Z represent each direction of the 3-axial raw signals.
 The data values have been normalized and bounded within (-1, 1) and therefore have no units (see Notes below).

 1. Subject
   - ID of anonymous individuals that performed the tests (1-30)